 The lighter the earring, the less it's going to tug down on your earlobes.
 Plastic is much lighter than metal, but if the idea of wearing plastic earrings sounds unappealing to you, try feather earrings for a fun and bold look.

 If you can, save your heavier earrings for special occasions only or swap them out for studs.

 Over time, sun exposure can damage the skin's structural collagen.
 Long-term collagen damage causes your skin to lose its elasticity, which can lead to unsightly creases and sagging - even in your earlobes.

 The next time you apply your daily sunscreen, remember to give your ears some love, too!

 You don't have to let lax earlobes distract from your appearance any longer!

 Just take a look at another real Farrior Facial Plastic Surgery patient before and after earlobe reduction surgery:

 In addition to earlobe repair and rejuvenation, Dr. Farrior also offers otoplasty services to pin back protruding ears.
-Just check out this heartwarming testimonial from a young patient to see how life-changing these procedures can be!
+Just check out our testimonials to see how life-changing these procedures can be!

 For more information or to book a consultation with Dr. Farrior, please call our office at 813-875-3223.